armbian/documentation/docs/community/chat.md

 Libera network:

 - Server: `irc.libera.chat`
-- Ports: `6697` / non-encrypted: `6667`
+- Ports: `6697` (TLS, recommended) / non-encrypted: `6667`
 - Channels: as listed below

+Use the encrypted port `6697` — NickServ authentication sends your credentials, so avoid the plaintext `6667`.
 In order to enter main `#armbian` channels registration with Nickserv is mandatory on Libera.
 Check [Libera Chat documentation](https://libera.chat/guides/registration) for further information.

 ### Discord